dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 [S_\AA^n, S_AA^n] \to GW(k),
 $$

 where the target is not the integers in this case, but rather a group of bilinear forms that are quadratic in characteristic not equal to 2.
 It is the Grothendieck-Witt group, whose elements are formal difference of bilinear forms.

-Thus the group itself is the group completion of isomorphism classes of bilinear forms $V^2 \to k$ where $V$ is a finite-dimensional $k\dash$vector space.
+Thus the group itself is the group completion of nondegenerate symmetric isomorphism classes of bilinear forms $V^2 \to k$ where $V$ is a finite-dimensional $k\dash$vector space.

 The group structure arises because if we have two bilinear forms $B, B'$ on vector spaces $V, W$ respectively, then we can define a new form on $V \oplus W$ by working in components and declaring orthogonality between any of the factors.
 We then take formal differences of these, and inherit a ring structure from the tensor product of forms.